nocaps-org/updown-baseline/docs/index.rst

 ========================================

-Baseline model for `nocaps <https://nocaps.org>`_ benchmark, a re-implementation based on the `UpDown image captioning model trained on the COCO dataset (only) <https://github.com/peteanderson80/up-down-captioner>`_.
+Baseline model for `nocaps <https://nocaps.org>`_ benchmark, a re-implementation based on the `UpDown image captioning model trained on the COCO dataset (only) <https://github.com/peteanderson80/up-down-captioner>`_ and with added support of decoding using [Constrained Beam Search][8].

 .. image:: _static/qualitative_examples.jpg